Arapahoe Basin Via Ferrata

 What if I get hurt?

-All guides are trained in basic CPR/First Aid as well as high-angle rescue techniques.
-Arapahoe Basin Mountain Patrol is on-site every day and will also respond in the event of an emergency.
+All guides are trained in basic CPR/First Aid and high-angle rescue techniques.
+A-Basin Mountain Patrol is on-site every day and will also respond in the event of an emergency.

 - No refunds will be given if you cancel within 7 days of your reservation.